OdysseyInteractive/Auto-Voice-Channels-Docker/README.md

 This pulls the latest zip file of the bot from github.

+This fork adds a heartbeat endpoint on port 80 to allow hosting on AWS Lightsail Containers.

 ***Please make sure you first read the documentation of Auto-Voice-Channels.**

 ## Important